Ibraheem-Asaad/Monitor/README.md

 ## Monitor online course registeration website

-Fetch total vacancies for a list of courses online (in the university's website - using web scraping).
+Checks for vacant spots (in the university's registeration website - using web scraping).

+### Features:

+1) Allows authentication (using credentials)

-Quick check or busywait for the course to be vacant and beep when a spot is available.
+2) Quick check or busywait for the course to be vacant

+3) Prints the number of spots available

+3) Beep when a spot is available

 #### Future Plans: